 Most people know about the famous wicker baskets that are used instead of flags at Merion, but do you know where they came from?

-This year it hosts its fifth US Open Championship – the previous four threw up some of the most famous stories and iconic images in golf lore.
+Merion has been the host venue for five US Opens – the first four throwing up some of the most famous stories and iconic images in golf lore.

 - In 1971 Lee Trevino threw a rubber snake at Jack Nicklaus before they teed off in a playoff